-The course grade will be based on review quizzes, three midterm exams, and a final examination which will be held during the Official Examination Schedule.
+The course grade will be based on review quizzes, three midterm exams, an op-ed assignment, and a final examination which will be held during the Official Examination Schedule.
 There will also be a bonus grade up to 2% for participation.
 The breakdown is as follows: